xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 a single server accessible via ssh from the internet to redirect ssh sessions to others hosts

-usefull to centralise & secure ssh connexion in a corporate network to reduce the "attack surface" to just one machine
+usefull to centralise & secure ssh connexions in a corporate network to reduce the "attack surface" to just one machine

 [teleport](https://goteleport.com/) is an opensource solution if not using openssh